anumsagheer01/fin-complaint-signal-agent/README.md

 1. It answers questions about complaints by pulling up the most relevant real complaints and writing a summary, with sources cited.
 2. It watches complaint volume over time and flags days where something unusual is happening, like a sudden spike.

 I built this as a portfolio project to show two skills together: retrieval based AI agents (RAG) and time series anomaly detection.
-Most of my other projects only show the first one.
-This one shows both, working as a single system.

 ## What data does it use